 The pre-analysis plan for this study is provided in the appendix along with the survey instrument.
 For each of the substantive questions in the survey, we show the overall distribution of responses.
 We also tabulate responses by subgroups within key demographics, including affiliation (e.g., faculty, staff, student), School, age, national identity, race/ethnicity, religious views, gender, sexuality, and political ideology.
 The subgroups that show the most meaningful differences are in the main text while the remaining ones are in appendices.
 In places, we further subdivide the sample, for instance, we look at differences by religious affiliation just among students.
 We also employ regression analysis to better understand how a variety of background characteristics correspond to the substantive responses.
 The multivariate analysis is not explicitly described in the pre-analysis plan, but it is a helpful extension to the original plan and assists our understanding of the sample.

-Harvard University • Final Report of the Presidential Task Force on Combating Anti-Muslim, Anti-Arab, and Anti-Palestinian Bias In Table 1 below, we show the distribution of respondents by demographic subgroup.
+In Table 1 below, we show the distribution of respondents by demographic subgroup.